 - CPA dropped 51%

-This artificial grass installer saw a 214% increase in conversion rate by splitting the form into two steps:
+This artificial grass installer saw a 214% increase in conversion rate by splitting their form into two steps:

-There’s something about this technique that continues to perform, regardless of the industry.
+This technique just continues to perform regardless of the industry.

 But be careful...

-The order of your fields are sometimes much more important than the fields themselves.
+The order of your fields can be much more important than the fields themselves.

 That’s pretty crazy to think about.

-You can actually get away with asking questions that people normally wouldn’t convert on, as long as you consider the timing of the field.
+You can actually ask questions that people normally wouldn’t convert on as long as you consider where the field is in your sequence.

 If you go straight for the jugular, you’ll most likely lose.
-That’s why the Scott and Jonathan from earlier in this post were able to increase their “yes’es” from 20% to 76% when they asked for small favors first.
+That’s why Scott and Jonathan from earlier in this post were able to increase their “yeses” from 20% to 76% when they asked for small favors first.

-Think about the fields and steps in your form and how they can be rearranged so that the least threatening fields/questions are first, followed by contact information fields as the last step.
+Think about the fields and steps in your form and how they can be rearranged.
+The least threatening fields and questions should be first, followed by contact information fields as the last step.

-Take the example test we ran below for another SaaS company.
-We already used The Breadcrumb Technique but later found that we asked the wrong questions on the first step.
+Take the test we ran for another SaaS company below as an example.
+We'd already used The Breadcrumb Technique but found out later that we asked the wrong questions on the first step.